-- has suffered, is suffering, or is at unacceptable risk of suffering, significant harm caused by physical or sexual abuse; and - b) may not have a parent able and willing to protect the child from the harm.
+- a) has suffered, is suffering, or is at unacceptable risk of suffering, significant harm caused by physical or sexual abuse; and - b) may not have a parent able and willing to protect the child from the harm.

-The doctor, nurse, teacher or early childhood education and care professional must give a written report to the Chief Executive of the Department of Children, Youth Justice and Multicultural Affairs (or another department administering the Child Protection Act 1999).
+The doctor, nurse, teacher or early childhood education and care professional must give a written report to the Chief Executive of the Department of Child Safety, seniors and Disability Services (or another department administering the Child Protection Act 1999).
 The doctor, nurse, teacher or early childhood education and care professional should give a copy of the report to the Principal.